elewa-academy/Fundamentals/docs_src/6-organizing-development/README.md

 When you're building your pages remember that the purpose of these projects is to __plan__ and __organize__ your development.
 Don't worry about making your websites super pretty, or about using fancy libraries.
 There'll be plenty of time for that once you're organized!

+Hint:  Code all of your your HTML without any CSS or JS.
+Then for each user story -> Code the event listener, then code the JS logic.
+We like to call this _Front to Back Development_.

 [TOP](#index)